qbeyond/terraform-azurerm-update-management/README.md

 ## Requirements
 - Powershell module az.resourcegraph in version 0.13.0 installed in the automation account
+- Powershell module az.accounts in version 2.12.1 installed in automation account.
+Higher versions are not supported by az.resourcegraph
 - System Managed Identity of the automation account with following permissions:
     - Reader on the scope of the specified management group (default alz)
     - Virtual machine contributor on the scope of the specified management group (default alz)